eslint/rfcs/designs/2019-config-simplification/README.md

 1. Is `ruledefs` a clear enough key name?
 1. Do we need a command line flag to opt-in to `eslint.config.js` instead of trying to do it alongside the existing configuration system?
 1. Does the file pattern system actually remove the need for `--ext`?
-1. How should `files` and `ignore` be merged when a shareable config has then?
+1. How should `files` and `ignore` be merged when a shareable config has them?
 Should they be overwritten or merged?

 ## Frequently Asked Questions